sumit10300203/OccuCon-A-Context-aware-Environment-Sensing-Approach-Towards-Indoor-Occupancy-Estimation/README.md

-High occupancy in a room with improper ventilation and outdoor air pollution can significantly impact the occupants’ comfort and productivity which may also lead to various health-related issues.
-In this work, we have studied the relationship of occupancy in a classroom with the various environmental parameters prevailing in that room, such as concentration of CO 2 , PM 1 , PM 2.5 , PM 10 , and levels of Temperature, Relative Humidity, and Acoustics.
-All the above parameters affect indoor occupancy significantly.
-The real-time data acquisition has been done using a custom device.
-Collected contextual information helped us to find the relationships among primary features needed to develop estimation models for accurate classroom occupancy prediction.
-For random sampling, occupancy estimation accuracy ranges from 91% to 99%.
-Finally, results show that multiple environmental sensor data performed well in predicting occupancy levels.
+**Abstract**:

+* **Context**: This study examines the relationship between classroom occupancy and environmental parameters like CO2, PM1, PM2.5, PM10, Temperature, Relative Humidity, and Acoustics.
+* **Methodology**: Data was collected in real-time using a custom device, which helped establish relationships among primary features for developing accurate occupancy prediction models.
+* **Results**: The study achieved an occupancy estimation accuracy ranging from 91% to 99% using multiple environmental sensor data.

+**Publication Details**:

-Published in: 2024 IEEE International Conference on Computing, Power and Communication Technologies (IC2PCT) Date of Conference: 09-10 February 2024
-Date Added to IEEE Xplore: 08 April 2024
+**Conference**: 2024 IEEE International Conference on Computing, Power and Communication Technologies (IC2PCT) **Dates**: Conference held on 09-10 February 2024; Added to IEEE Xplore on 08 April 2024 **Location**: Greater Noida, India
-ISBN Information:
-DOI: 10.1109/IC2PCT60090.2024.10486464
+**DOI**: 10.1109/IC2PCT60090.2024.10486464
-Publisher: IEEE
+**Publisher**: IEEE
-Conference Location: Greater Noida, India